anikom15/scanline-classic/README.md

 with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

-A general purpose RetroArch shader with an emphasis on realism while maintaining a high degree of flexibility and aesthetic quality.

 ## Installation